-The Lord Mayor's impartiality and the avoidance of contentious issues in public discussion is essential if he / she is to represent the citizens of Birmingham as a whole.
+The Lord Mayor's impartiality and the avoidance of contentious issues in public discussion are essential if they are to represent the citizens of Birmingham as a whole.
 The taking of a public position on any issue is a potential wedge between the Lord Mayor and a section of the local community.

-The title Lord Mayor has been accorded to the first citizen of the City of Birmingham since 1896 and the Lord Mayor shall, by law, have precedence in the City but not so as to prejudicially affect Her Majesty's Royal Prerogative.
+The title of Lord Mayor has been accorded to the first citizen of the City of Birmingham since 1896 and the Lord Mayor shall, by law, have precedence in the City but not so as to prejudicially affect Her Majesty's Royal Prerogative.
 The Lord Mayor is styled 'The Right Worshipful the Lord Mayor of Birmingham' and has precedence immediately after the Royal Family in civic premises and after the Lord Lieutenant elsewhere in the City.

-The limited nature of the formal powers of the Lord Mayor does not mean a lack of significance for the role or an inability to initiate beneficial change.
+The limited nature of the formal powers of the Lord Mayor does not mean a lack of significance for the role, or an inability to initiate beneficial change.
 Indeed, combined with the absolute impartiality that goes with the office of Lord Mayor, the freedom from formal powers can be a positive asset.
-Moreover, with the enormous number of engagements that are undertaken by the first citizen, it would be impossible to exercise day to day executive powers with due deliberation.
+Moreover, with the enormous number of engagements that are undertaken by the first citizen, it would be impossible to exercise day to day executive powers with due diligence.

-The volume of engagements undertaken by the Lord Mayor is not an indicator of quality and if excessive can limit the opportunities during a Mayoralty to take full advantage of the multitude of contacts and subsequent connections that could be made while the influence of being Lord Mayor is available.
+The volume of engagements undertaken by the Lord Mayor is not an indicator of quality and, if excessive, can limit the opportunities to take full advantage of the multitude of contacts and subsequent connections that could be made.